 Debra Fiori serves as Corporate Senior Vice President of Talent Management and is responsible for leadership development, succession planning, organizational design, reward systems, talent acquisition, and human resources operations.
 Ms. Fiori joined Parsons in 2007 as Talent Management Director and then progressed to Vice President.
 Ms. Fiori is a member of the Society for Human Resources Management, G100, the Human Resources Roundtable at the University of California at Los Angeles, and the Women Transportation Seminar.
 She currently serves on the Board of Kidspace Children’s Museum.

 Don Graul is President of Parsons Construction and leads the corporation’s infrastructure construction business throughout North America.
 He rejoined Parsons in February 2015 as Executive Vice President of Design-Build Construction, and he previously served as Senior Executive for Alternative Project Delivery.
 Mr. Graul is a member of the Construction Industry Round Table, the American Road & Transportation Builders Association, the Transportation Research Board, the American Society of Civil Engineers, and the Design-Build Institute of America.

-Virginia Grebbien is Executive Vice President and Chief of Staff.
-She oversees the corporation’s corporate strategy, government relations, investment and development, and marketing and communications functions.
-She joined Parsons in 2008 and most recently served as the President of one of Parsons’ divisions.
+Virginia Grebbien is Chief Marketing Officer.
+She oversees marketing, branding, and internal and external communications; the Fellows Program; and government relations.
+She joined Parsons in 2008 and most recently served as Corporate Executive Vice President and Chief of Staff.
 Ms. Grebbien is a recognized expert in the water sector.
 She also has considerable experience in government relations, public policy, strategic customer development, business development, project development and finance, and project management.
 She currently serves on the boards of Liberty Utilities, the California Science Center, the California Foundation on the Environment and Economy, the Los Angeles Business Council, and the Los Angeles Sports Council.